open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 ### Basic Top Level Configuration

 The Collector's configuration is set via the `config` section.
 Default components can be removed with `null`.
-When changing a pipeline, you must explicitly list all the components that are in the pipeline, including any default components.
+Remember that lists in helm are not merged, so if you want to modify any default list you must specify all items, including any default items you want to keep.

 *Example*: Disable metrics and logging pipelines and non-otlp receivers: